thisisbrad/ReduxWorkshop/Lecture/script.md

 - open up demo app
 - show form the way it is with state
 - bring in our old store and everthing else
+- move files around
-- rename contacts to todos
+- now bring in store to the